 Let us say we are in SB and we have raised an open from CO who has called our 3-bet.

 The flop comes:

-If you put your cards, this flop and opponents range into an equity calculator like for example Flopzilla (Flopzilla is used in this tutorial) you will see that your equity is 85% on this flop.
-Equity is the probability that you will have the winning hand if the hand is played to the river.
-This is usually calculated by running the hands over and over again (but with some smartness called Monte-Carlo simulation) in a computer.
-To some extent you can estimate this yourself by counting combinations of hands and number of outs and the rule of 2 and 4 (see the odds section for more on this).
-But this is rather complicated and very time consuming and not practical at the table.
-You can learn to become skilled at estimating equity by analyzing hands you have played or just simulating hands and using an equity calculator.
-But that is rather boring and very time consuming, using the Postflop exercise is a much faster way to become good at estimating equity.
+If you put your cards, this flop, and opponent’s range into an equity calculator, like for example Flopzilla (Flopzilla is used in this tutorial), you will see that your equity is 85% on this flop.
+The calculator will show you the equity.
+To some extent you can estimate this yourself by counting combinations of hands, and number of outs and the rule of 2 and 4 (see the odds section for more on this).
+But this is rather complicated, and time consuming and not easy to do at the table.
+You can learn to become skilled at estimating equity by analyzing hands you have played or just simulating hands, and using an equity calculator.
+But that is rather boring, and time consuming.
+Using the Postflop exercise is a much faster way to become good at estimating equity.

 - KQs – 2 combinations (three-of-a-kind)

 - JTs – 1 combination (two-pair)